firecamp-dev/firecamp/README.md

 We support major API specifications and protocols, which allows for seamless API testing, API documentation, and smoother collaboration between backend, frontend, and mobile teams.

 ## What's Next?
-We are thrilled to announce that the launch of Firecamp OpenSource is just around the corner.
-Stay tuned for future updates!
+**OpenSource**, We are excited to announce it, Firecamp Open Source will be released soon.
+Keep watching this repo for further updates.

  *Together, let's elevate the way we test, develop, and conquer APIs!* 🚀